Who is responsible for registering a leased vehicle with the DVLA?

-In the unlikely event that the driver of a leased vehicle needs a copy of the V5C certificate, then the finance house can provide a copy upon request.
+In the unlikely event that you, as the driver of a leased vehicle, need a copy of the V5C certificate, then the Finance House can provide you with a copy upon request.

-Registering a leased vehicle is a bit different to a standard vehicle registration.
-The vehicle will be registered to the finance provider at their office address throughout the course of the lease contract.
-The driver can request the exact information held by the DVLA for registration of the vehicle at any time from the finance company.
+Registering a leased vehicle is a bit different from the standard vehicle registration.
+The vehicle will be registered to the Finance House at their UK head office address throughout the course of the lease contract.
+The driver can request the exact information held by the DVLA for registration of the vehicle at any time from the Finance House.

-In the event of a lease car being purchased at the end of the contract, the finance company will complete the process with the DVLA to transfer ownership to the person purchasing the vehicle.
+In the event of a lease car being purchased at the end of the contract, the Finance House will complete the process with the DVLA to transfer ownership to the person purchasing the vehicle.
 This is the same process as buying a second-hand vehicle.

-As the finance providers are the registered owner and keeper they will hold the log book and will need to be the ones to rectify the registration with the DVLA.
+As the Finance House is the registered owner and keeper it will hold the logbook and will need to rectify any issues with the registration with the DVLA directly.

 Insuring a vehicle that isn’t yet registered with the DVLA

 The only frustration with a delay in registration is if you, as the driver, want to obtain insurance for your new lease.

 Most online comparison tools and insurer websites use the DVLA records to find information about the car via its registration plate to give a quote.
 So if the vehicle isn’t registered yet this process won’t work.
 We would recommend you contact the insurers directly armed with the p11D value and vehicle specification.
 Providing this information will allow the insurer to provide a quote based on the same information held by the DVLA..

 We can help you to buy, lease or hire a new car that fits your needs.
 Call us on 01903 538835 or request a callback.

 Fed up with looking for your next vehicle?